 Why?
 Because the door is relevant to the story and may even be the first clue in solving a mystery!

 Cut out any description that isn't relevant to the story.
 Not only does it bore the readers, but you have to get in the mind of your character as well.
-Would he or she really take note of the details of a door if this door had no meaning for her?
+Would he or she really take note of the details of a door if this door had no meaning for him or her?

 If a normal person walks into a garden, they may notice many pretty flowers and all the colors.
 If a gardener walks into the garden, she would pick out each rose and carnation she sees and think about them.
-Write descriptions according to how relevant they are to your story and your character.
+Write descriptions according to how relevant things are to your story and your character.

 2. Descriptions aren't lists of adjectives.